 - Talk to your child regularly about their life online.

 - Ensure that your child has a safe support system.

 - Create an environment of openness and honesty with your child surrounding any topic.

 We understand that this has been a lot of information to absorb, however, the topics outlined above are crucial to creating a safe environment for your child.
 As a parent or caregiver, you want what’s best for your child.
 With this information, you can lay the groundwork for fostering open communication with them.
 Shying away from or being unwilling to have these conversations is what abusers rely on and hope for.
 If these conversations are part of your routine, you will be an advocate for your child.
 Your concerns as a parent or caregiver are important.
 For further information or to speak with a member of our team, please give us a call at 315-701-2985.

 If a child discloses abuse to you, it is very important that you listen without judgment to what the child is telling you.
 The following list is a guide to help you assist a child who has disclosed abuse.

-- “How do you feel about going home today?”
+- Check to see if the child feels safe returning home.
+Ask non-leading questions such as “How do you feel about going home today?”

 - Call 911 if the child is in immediate danger

-- repeat what the child told you unless there is a clearly defined need for that person to know.
-Respect the child’s right to confidentiality.
+- Repeat what the child told you unless there is a clearly defined need for that person to know.
+It is important to respect the child’s right to confidentiality.